Mansour Assoumani

-Mansour Assoumani Gammali (born 30 January 1983) is a French footballer who currently plays for US Le Pontet.
-A centre-back who can also play at right full-back, he is 6 feet 2 inches tall.
-His parents originate from the Comoros.
+Mansour Assoumani Gammali (born 30 January 1983) is a French footballer who plays as a defender for Régional 1 club Le Grau-du-Roi.

 Career

-Assoumani began his career in the French First Division with Montpellier HSC on 18 August 2001.
+Assoumani began his career in the French First Division with Montpellier on 18 August 2001.
 He played 72 matches for the club (43 in D1, 29 in D2) and registered four goals (two in D1 and two in D2).
 After five seasons he joined the German club 1.
 FC Saarbrücken and, subsequently, Sportfreunde Siegen.
 Prior to joining Leeds United, Assoumani spent time on trial at Sheffield United but failed to impress sufficiently to earn a permanent deal.

 Leeds United

 On 17 December 2008, Assoumani was handed a one-month contract with League One team Leeds United after a successful trial which also saw him score a goal in a reserve team game against York City.
 He made his debut three days later in a 3–1 defeat to Milton Keynes Dons.
 He played the first half at right-back, but due to the substitution of Ľubomír Michalík at half-time, Assoumani played the second half in his more favoured position of centre-back.

 Assoumani was unfortunate that Gary McAllister who signed him was sacked after the game after a run of 5 defeats in a row.
 Assoumani didn't figure at all under new manager Simon Grayson.
 He was released on 18 January 2009.
 On 22 January 2009 he was offered a week-long trial with Crewe Alexandra however he was released without being offered a contract.